FREQUENTLY ASKED QUESTIONS

 Who are Superior Science's Instructors?
 What are their qualifications?

-Our staff is comprised of teacher's college students, university science students and high school students (both staff and volunteers).
+Our staff is comprised of teacher's college students, university science and engineering students and high school students (both staff and volunteers).
 University aged students are all trained in Standard First Aid and CPR Level C (at minimum).

 Are the camps different from last year?